 Dennis: Don't worry about us Mac, we'll be just fine.

-- And a more recent but notable example:
+- A notable example:

 Charlie: Who knows?
 I might even rule the world one day.